 The evening program during the peak season is spectacular but doesn’t start until almost dark, which as I stated above isn’t my favorite time to see the monument.
-With this in mind, I might suggest visiting the monument in the morning; catch the sunrise, and return later in the evening for the lighting ceremony.
+With this in mind, I might suggest visiting the monument in the morning; catching the sunrise, and returning later in the evening for the lighting ceremony.

 Parking is the only fee the facility charges.
 As an added bonus, you are able to save your parking pass and reuse it for up to a whole year.

 There are so many variables on hours of operation that I would simply direct you to The Mount Rushmore Memorial website for up-to-date hours of operation, schedules, and directions.

 Is There Anything Else I Should Know?

 Yes!
 Mount Rushmore is just one of the many amazing things to do in the Black Hills.
 Other great things to do include: riding the 1880 train, Mount Moriah Cemetery, Spearfish Canyon, hiking the beautiful Black Elk Peak, and much more!
 The Black Hills can be confusing because it is a HUGE area.

 Most travelers want to visit the most popular sites, yet still avoid crowds.
 We have a detailed itinerary that gives you a step-by-step game plan so you can get to all the best places at the right times!